christianalfoni/EmptyBox/posts/2015_04_01_Functional-Reactive-Applications.md

   changeTitle: Controller()
 };
 ```
 So creating a controller is pretty much just about defining them.
 Under the hood a controller is a wrapped **BaconJS Bus**.
-It is a stream ready to have values pushed to it and the wrapper just binds the `push()` method to the bus itself.
-This makes it easier to push values from *onClick* callbacks etc. from your views.
+It is a stream ready to have values pushed to it and the wrapper just binds the `push()` method to the bus itself and makes it asynchronous.
+This makes it easier to push values from *keydown* callbacks etc. in your views.
 It also has a `bindPush(arg)` method which allows you to bind a value to be pushed when for example a click occurs.

 *models.js*
 ```javascript